vitality-data-center/development-API/README.md

  ## **Response:**
+The response results may contain information of multiple datasets, so the response may be formatted into a [json array](https://stackoverflow.com/questions/12289844/difference-between-jsonobject-and-jsonarray), and each element in this array corresponds to a json object, which refers to a dataset.
 The following elements may be present in the response, and will be visualized in the [frontend](https://vitality-data-center.github.io/)

 | Value | Description                                                                                 |
 |:-------------------|:--------------------------------------------------------------------------------------------|